Randy Orton: In ring style

 Orton's most notable move is his finishing maneuver, the RKO, a jumping variation of a cutter.
 The name is a pun on his initials (Randal Keith Orton) with "Randy-KO".
 He also previously used a punt kick, which saw him run up to an opponent on their hands and knees and kick them in the head; within a storyline, this usually caused a concussion or some other sort of severe head injury to his opponent, and was often used to write off the on-screen characters of wrestlers who were scheduled to take time off.
 However, the move was legitimately banned by WWE management in 2012 due to the ease of imitation by viewers and the risk of injury should the move be botched.
 The move was brought back in June 2020 as part of the feud between Orton and Edge where Orton used the Punt Kick to defeat Edge at Backlash.
-Orton would then start using the move regularly again.
+Orton began to use the move regularly again.

 During his initial years in WWE, Orton's gimmick was that of "the Legend Killer", a young and cocky talent who disrespected and usually defeated several legends.
 In late 2007, in the midst of his second WWE Championship reign, his character changed to a more unstable and treacherous personality.
 He then adopted the nicknames of "the Viper" and "the Apex Predator" due to his untrustworthy, snake-like character.
 He has said numerous times that he prefers playing the villain, as it is easier and more natural for him.
 In January 2008, Orton told 411Mania: "It's easy for me to go out there and be a prick on the show because it's me times ten.
 And even though you probably don't like me anyway, give me five minutes and I'll make you not like me more.
 Being a heel is fun.
 It comes so natural."